EduardoKenji/test-rover/README.md

 # test-rover

+# Important assumptions

+1) Assuming the supplied grid parameters are '5 5'.
+The grid will be actually 6x6 because it will start at (0,0) and end at (5,5).
+Theoretically, these position are valid for the rover: (0,0), (5,0), (0,5), (5,5)
+2) The rover **will not** move with a 'M' command to a new position if:
+    - The new position exceeds the map boundaries.
+    - There is another rover in the new position.

 # Problem
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated by the rovers so that their on-board cameras can get a complete view of the surrounding terrain to send back to Earth.